Coronavirus (COVID-19) Resident Resources

 - Free Meals to Help Feed Kids - County-by-county food resources for children.

-- www.FeedHopeNow.org/findfood is the fastest way to find pantries in your community that are open during this crisis and providing help to those in need.
+- www.FeedHopeNow.org/findfood is the fastest way to find pantries in your community that are open and providing help to those in need.

 - Meals of Love delivers restaurant-prepared meals to the homes of seniors and disabled adults.

 Osceola County recognizes the continuous work of our local food pantries to assist our residents impacted by COVID-19.

 Residents in need are encouraged to contact the following organizations to determine availability and distribution times.
 Hours of operation will vary and resources are limited.

 - Anointed Victorious Outreach, 1901 S. Poinciana Blvd., Kissimmee 34758, 954-393-9768

 - Church of Agape Love, 1548 Tallahassee Blvd., Intercession City 33848, 863-651-6878/407-319-7876